18F/onboarding-documents/Checklists/new-hire-checklist.md

     <td scope="row">12</td>
     <td>&#9744;</td>
     <td>Learn about 18F Offsites</td>
-    <td>Ask in Slack when the next offsite is: "When is the next offsite?"
+    <td>Ask in Slack when the next offsite is: "When is the next 18F-irl?"
 (Slackbot should respond.)
-And if you want to make a message for Slackbot to respond, follow the instructions <a href="https://18f.slack.com/customize/slackbot">here</a></td>
+And if you want to make a message for Slackbot to respond, follow the <a href="https://18f.slack.com/customize/slackbot">instructions</a>.</td>
   </tr>
   <tr>
     <td scope="row">13</td>